-To get an insight into the philosophy of life of the Thai, it is useful to take a look at three important words from the Thai vocabulary:
+To get an insight into the philosophy of life of the Thai people, it is useful to take a look at three important words in the Thai language:

-sanuk, sabai and suay.
-They stand next to the often heard mai pen rai and the image of the “land of smiles” for an easy, enjoyable life.
+sanuk, sabai and suay, with the often-heard expression mai pen rai they encapsule the image of the “land of smiles,” of an easy, enjoyable life.

-Trouble is better dismissed with a mai pen rai ("it doesn't matter").
-Mai pen rai is like a magic formula, with which any displeasure or arising dispute is eradicated.
-You don't just want to save face of the other, but your own.
-Therefore every great sadness and disappointment is smiled away.
+Potential trouble is better dismissed with a mai pen rai ("it doesn't matter").
+Mai pen rai is like a magic formula, with which any unpleasantness or looming dispute can be dismissed from consideration.
+You don't just want to save the face of the other person, but also your own.
+So, any sadness or displeasure is smiled away.
 Buddhist teaching tells us that all life is suffering, so is this not a contradiction?
 Not at all, the Thais successfully manage to square this particular circle.

-Sabai means pleasant, cozy or comfortable.
+Sabai means pleasant, cozy, or comfortable.
 Life should be sabai.
-Instead of "How are you?" one asks there "You feel good, don't you?"
+Instead of "How are you?" one asks here, "Are you feeling good?”

-The term Suay means "beautiful".
+The word Suay means "beautiful".
 The Thai people are real aesthetes.
-When buying an item, suay is an important aspect.
-The purely external is often much more important than the functional use or the properties.
-For example, during the news broadcasts on television, attention is often paid to the appearance of the moderators, but the information conveyed sometimes plays a subordinate role.
+When buying something, suay is an important consideration.
+The purely external appearance is often much more important than its functional use or the value.

 Sanuk means something like "have fun".
-Everything you can do is rated based on whether it is fun.
-What is not sanuk is better left to stay whenever possible.
-Sometimes you have to do things that don't do sanuk - but then the question arises of how to spice up the inevitable with a little sanuk and thus make it more pleasant.
-And the Thais are damn pragmatic!
-As is well known, pragmatism takes precedence over reason - and this is very pronounced among the Thai people and can be felt on every street corner.
-And that's just as well.
+Everything one does is rated according to whether it is fun.
+What is not sanuk is better left alone, but sometimes, of course, one must do things that are not sanuk, so then the question arises of how to liven it up to make it sanuk and thus more enjoyable.
+Thais are wonderfully pragmatic, and as is well known, pragmatism takes precedence over reason, and this is very pronounced among the Thai people, and can be sensed everywhere.

 Back to: Country & People